 WebMD is one of the most widely used websites for health information about multiple illnesses and conditions, personal wellness, and health news information.

-CHILD & TEEN MENTAL HEALTH
+CHILD & TEEN MENTAL HEALTH and LEARNING DIFFERENCES

 Website for the Anxiety Disorders Association of America (ADAA), a non-proﬁt organization whose mission is to “promote the prevention, treatment and cure of anxiety disorders, and to improve the lives of all people who suffer from them.”
 Contains comprehensive information on Generalized Anxiety Disorder (GAD), Obsessive Compulsive Disorder (OCD), Panic Disorder, Social Phobia, Post Traumatic Stress Disorder (PTSD), and other speciﬁc phobias.